Pike Curtin: Professional career

 Curtin completed Master of Arts and Bachelor of Laws degrees in Western Australia, and was president of the UWA Student Guild in 1937.
 He went on to obtain a Doctorate of Philosophy from the London School of Economics.
 From 1942 to 1946, Curtin was an assistant director at the newly established Department of Post-War Reconstruction, and he later served as director of the Colombo Plan bureau in Sri Lanka and as chairman of the Commonwealth Public Service Board.
-Working in the research department of the Commonwealth Bank of Australia, he was appointed to the position of senior research economist (international affairs) in November 1958, having served under H. C. "Nugget" Coombs, the bank's governor, during the war.
+Working in the research department of the Commonwealth Bank, he was appointed to the position of senior research economist (international affairs) in November 1958, having served under H. C. "Nugget" Coombs, the bank's governor, during the war.
 Curtin went on to play a key role in the Reserve Bank's establishment of a banking system in Papua New Guinea.
 Described as an "unorthodox economist of Fabian persuasion", he died in Canberra in May 1997.